 The Band-Ore Gold Project, 100% owned by Golden Share, is about 65 km west of Thunder Bay, Ontario.
 The project is located very close to infrastructure with provincial highway, railway and power line.

-The Band-Ore Project is located in the Shebandowan Greenstone Belt (SGB), part of the Wawa Subprovince.
+The Band-Ore is hosted in the Shebandowan Greenstone Belt (“SGB”), part of the Wawa Subprovince.
 The SGB displays a classic Archean greenstone belt sequence and subsequent deformation making it comparable to other notable greenstone belts host to the Hemlo, Timmins and Kirkland Lake gold camps.
-The SGB contains east trending mafic to intermediate metavolcanics consisting of basalt, andesite and dacite flows and tuffs with minor felsic volcaniclastics and metasediments.
-Gabbro, peridotite and quartz-feldspar porphyry sills and plugs intrude the metavolcanics.

 Note: The Band-ore mineral resource estimates are considered to be ‘historical’ in nature.
 Golden Share has not done sufficient work to classify the historical estimates as current mineral resources or mineral reserves in accordance with NI 43-101.
 Golden Share is not treating the historical estimates as a current mineral resource s or mineral reserves; they are presented for informational purposes only and should not be relied upon.